No-Scalpel/Minimally Invasive Vasectomies

 Prior to each procedure, the doctor will apply a local anesthetic to ensure your comfort during the procedure.

 After the procedure, you should stay off your feet for 24 to 48 hours to decrease the risk of complication and injury.
-In most cases, you may resume sexual activity within 4 to 7 days post-surgery; however, you will fertile until all semen in your body has been ejaculated or absorbed into your body.
+In most cases, you may resume sexual activity within 4 to 7 days post-surgery; however, you will remain fertile until all semen in your body has been ejaculated or absorbed into your body.
 To reduce the risk of pregnancy, consult with your physician and use proper birth control methods until your physician says otherwise.